Azure/azure-relay-bridge/CONFIG.md

-Since azbridge helps with scenarios not dissimilar to SSH tunnels, albeit without requiring peer-to-peer connectivity, the command line syntax of 'azbridge' uses elements that resemble SSH's equivalent tunnel functionality, especially the -L and -R arguments.
+Since azbridge helps with scenarios not dissimilar to SSH tunnels, albeit without requiring peer-to-peer connectivity, the command line syntax of 'azbridge' uses elements that resemble SSH's equivalent tunnel functionality, especially the -L and -T arguments.
 The key difference to SSH is that azbridge always binds sockets to an Azure Relay name, and that Azure Relay acts as the identifier for the tunnel and as network rendezvous point.
 In other words, you **always** need to pair an azbridge instance running as local forwarder with an azbridge running